imranmatin23/southwest-airlines-generative-ai-agent/README.md

 ## Bugs

 1. Sometimes the scraping process fails as the script is detected as a bot.
 There isn't an easy workaround for this right now.
+2. Implement this with OpenAI as Claude is not available to non-enterprise users.

 ## Product Vision